-I have compiled the accompanying financial statements of the governmental activities, the business-type activities, and the major fund of the Village of Kilbourne (the "Village") as of and for the year ended June 30, 2014, which collectively comprise the Village's basic financial statements as listed in the table of contents.
-I have not audited or reviewed the accompanying financial statements and, accordingly, do not express an opinion or provide any assurance about whether the financial statements are in accordance with accounting principles generally accepted in the United States of America.
+Management is responsible for the accompanying financial statements of the governmental activities, the business-type activities, and the major fund of the Village of Kilbourne (the "Village"), as of and for the year ended June 30, 2016, and the related notes to the financial statements, which collectively comprise the Village's basic financial statements as listed in the table of contents, in accordance with accounting principles generally accepted in the United States of America.
+I have performed a compilation engagement in accordance with Statements on Standards for Accounting and Review Services promulgated by the Accounting and Review Services Committee of the American Institute of Certified Public Accountants.
+I did not audit or review the financial statements nor was I required to perform any procedures to verify the accuracy or completeness of the information provided by management.
+Accordingly, I do not express an opinion, a conclusion, nor provide any form of assurance on these financial statements.